thompsonseanr/openwrt-mesh-cudy/README.md

 ## OpenWrt Playbook for Cudy M3000 v1 routers.

-Use at your own risk.
-It may break your stuff.
+Use at your own risk; it may break your stuff.

 Work based upon this great tutorial:  [OpenWRT Batman Mesh Tutorial](https://github.com/benkay86/openwrt-batman-tutorial)